 Kathy also supports Risk International’s claims service function through policy review, pursuit of coverage for claims as well as tracking and reporting needed to manage the claims portfolio.
 Kathy provides historic policy and corporate history research to assist with policy reconstruction and expert witness engagements.

 Listening and alignment.
 Kathy believes those are keys to achieving success for Risk International’s clients.
 She listens intently to client’s needs and designs solutions to meet their business goals to achieve success.

 Kathy joined Risk International in 1996, and has held the titles of Claims Examiner, Senior Claims Examiner, Claims Supervisor and Senior Risk Analyst.
 Before joining Risk International, she spent several years working as a paralegal for Roetzel & Andress.
 There, she coordinated all aspects of discovery for personal injury and product liability litigation and prepared trial materials for insurance defense attorneys.
 Prior to her time as a paralegal, Kathy worked for Kent State University as the Assistant Director of Admissions for High School and College Relations.

 She holds a Master of Education in Educational Administration from Kent State University and a Bachelor of Science in Consumer Service from Indiana University of Pennsylvania.

 Kathy serves on the board for her local religious organization and is responsible for coordinating a monthly community outreach program.

 Once a champion always a champion.
-CEO Michael D. Davis saw early success both in the classroom and as a great track and field competitor (even qualifying as an academic all American).
+Vice Chairman Michael D. Davis saw early success both in the classroom and as a great track and field competitor (even qualifying as an academic all American).

 Professionally, he’s a fearless champion for companies around the world that are honest about addressing their exposures and driving down their total cost of risk.